jklasa/heartbeat/docs/6Ds/data.md

 To access this data, a [Twitter developer account](https://developer.twitter.com/en) was made, and a request was made to extend the account to have [Elevated access](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api#v2-access-level) for access to 2M Tweets per month instead of the standard 500K.

 There is a lot of data available for Tweets, but the only parts used in this system are the text content of the Tweets, their IDs for later reference, and their `created_at` timestamp.
 These 3 attributes can cover everything the system requires.

+Tweet content is small but can accumulate given enough scale, so consideration was made into what data remains stored.
+In the processing of the data, actual text is discarded and only sentiment values were stored.
+This enabled storage of many tweets on my humble local system.